Aimeo Lodge – Lovely setting with affordable above-water bungalows, but isolated and tired.

 These 3 places are within a short walk along the main road:

 - Hotel Kaveka – French, Chinese and Tahitian cuisine, as well as seafood and steak.
 Overwater setting and live music on weekends.
-About 1.2km north.
+About 1 km north.

-- Market or Grocery: A grocery store with limited supplies is about 100m south of the lodge.
+- A grocery store with limited supplies is about 100m south of the lodge.
 Or stock up on supplies at the supermarket in Maharepa.

 There is no public transport around Moorea Island.
 4 or 5 buses run daily between Maharepa and the ferry terminal (but not the airport) to tie in with arrivals/departures.
 Ask reception for details.
 To Maharepa village, walk, hitch or organise an unmetered taxi.
 For elsewhere, rent a car or motorbike.